luciotato/LiteScript/devel/source/v0.8/Producer_c.lite.md

             "//Module ",prefix, .fileInfo.isInterface? ' - INTERFACE':'',NL
             "//-------------------------",NL

-        //space to insert __or temp vars
+include __or temp vars

         .out '#include "#{.fileInfo.base}.c.extra"',NL
         .lexer.outCode.filenames[2] = "#{.fileInfo.outFilename}.extra"

-        // add sustance for the module
+Check if there's a explicit namespace/class with the same name as the module (default export)

+        var explicitModuleNamespace
+        for each statement in .statements
+            if statement.specific.constructor is Grammar.NamespaceDeclaration
+                and statement.specific.name is .fileInfo.base
+                    explicitModuleNamespace=statement
+                    explicitModuleNamespace.produce //produce main namespace
+                    break

+if there's no explicit namespace declaration, produce this module body as a namespace (using module name as namespace)

+        if no explicitModuleNamespace
-        .produceSustance prefix
+            .produceAsNamespace prefix

 __moduleInit: module main function